-We have examined the transcript of proceedings relating to the issuance of \$209,530,000 Combined Hydroelectric Projects Revenue Bonds, Series 2016A (Green Bonds) (the "Bonds") issued by American Municipal Power, Inc. ("AMP") to finance capital expenditures, costs and expenses associated with three hydroelectric facilities being constructed on existing dams on the Ohio River (the "Projects"), to repay draws on a line of credit to finance certain expenditures relating to the Projects, to fund a deposit to the Parity Common Reserve Account, to refund a portion of AMP's Combined Hydroelectric Projects Revenue Bonds, Series 2009C (Tax-Exempt) and to pay the costs of issuance of the Bonds.
-The transcript documents include executed counterparts of: (i) Resolution No. 16-08-3888 adopted by the Board of Trustees of AMP on August 18, 2016 (the "Resolution"); (ii) the Power Sales Contract dated as of November 1, 2007 (the "Power Sales Contract") between AMP and 79 of its members, located in Ohio, Kentucky, Virginia, Michigan and West Virginia (the "Participants"); (iii) the Master Trust Indenture dated as of November 1, 2009 between AMP and U.S. Bank National Association, as trustee (the "Master Indenture"); (iv) the Ninth Supplemental Indenture, dated as of September 1, 2016 and between AMP and U.S. Bank National Association, as trustee (the "Ninth Supplemental Indenture," and, together with the Master Indenture, as previously supplemented, the "Indenture"); and (v) other documents executed and delivered in connection with the issuance of the Bonds.
+We have examined the transcript of proceedings relating to the issuance of \$105,310,000 Combined Hydroelectric Projects Revenue Bonds, Refunding Series 2020A (the "Bonds") issued by American Municipal Power, Inc. ("AMP") for the purpose of refunding a portion of its Combined Hydroelectric Project Revenue Bonds, Series 2009B (Federally Taxable - Issuer Subsidy - Build America Bonds), originally issued to finance certain capital expenditures relating to the three hydroelectric facilities constructed on existing dams on the Ohio River (the The transcript documents include executed counterparts of: (i) Resolution No. 19-12-4170 adopted by the Board of Trustees of AMP on December 6, 2019 (the "Resolution"); (ii) the Power Sales Contract dated as of November 1, 2007 (the "Power Sales Contract") between AMP and 79 of its members, located in Ohio, Kentucky, Virginia, Michigan and West Virginia (the "Participants"); (iii) the Master Trust Indenture dated as of November 1, 2009 between AMP and U.S. Bank National Association, as trustee (the "Master Indenture"); (iv) the Eleventh Supplemental Indenture, dated as of January 1, 2020 and between AMP and U.S. Bank National Association, as trustee (the "Eleventh Supplemental Indenture," and, together with the Master Indenture, as previously supplemented, the "Indenture"); and (v) other documents executed and delivered in connection with the issuance of the Bonds.
 We have also examined the Constitution and laws of the State of Ohio and such other documents, certifications and records as we have deemed necessary for purposes of this opinion.
 We have also examined the form of the Bonds.

-American Municipal Power, Inc. October , 2016 Page 2
+American Municipal Power, Inc. February , 2020 Page 2